-Regrets – we’ve had a few, but then again, too few to mention.
-Actually that’s not strictly true – it seems we all look back on our catalogue of car purchases with some degree of regret.
+Regrets, we’ve had a few.
+Actually, that’s not strictly true – it seems we all look back on our catalogue of car purchases with some degree of regret.
 There are cars we regret selling.
 Cars we regret not buying.
 And cars we regret buying.
 PetrolBlog’s latest feature has certainly struck a chord with many of you, leading to an outpouring of tales of regret.

 The PetrolBlog Regrets bandwagon is gathering pace.
 Hot on the heels of the Corrado, MR2 and Rover 75 is another regretful tale from the criminally under-followed Twitter legend, Chris Barker (aka @Bateman1972).
 It’s a bittersweet story filled with deep regret and loss.
 Actually, scrub that, there’s nothing sweet about it.
 Not from Chris’s perspective anyway.
 Read on to find out more.

 My tale of regret centres around a car I did actually purchase, rather than one I missed out on.
 Although the regret factor is as stratospheric as Robin Brown’s, albeit for a very different reason.